Zurili/apiv1/appointmentTemplates.md

 Retrive a list of Appointment Templates.

 ## `GET /api/appointmentTemplates/:id`
-Retrive a details of an Appointment Template with :id.
+Retrive full details of an individual Appointment Template.